Community Art

 COMMUNITY :: SOCIAL PRACTICE :: RELATIONAL PRACTICE

-Linda helps women feel connected to community by dreaming, creating, and facilitating inclusion-based art projects.
-The art sessions are designed to bring women together – women who might not otherwise have opportunity to meet.
+Linda helps people feel connected to community by designing, creating, and facilitating inclusion-based art projects.
+The art sessions are designed to bring together people who might not otherwise have opportunity to meet.

 Although Linda is primarily a painter, her community pieces are cut-paper collages, and it’s not unusual for a project to have more than 10,000 pieces of paper in it, just like the one you see here.